How we get your information:

 Access to Living Brands data

-Only authorized Living Brands employees, vendors, contractors or partners carrying out authorized business functions are permitted to access Living Brands databases.
+Only authorized Living Brands employees, vendors, contractors or partners carrying out authorised business functions are permitted to access Living Brands databases.

 Changes in this privacy statement